What is fascia?

 A Rolfer would say: the therapist isn’t imposing a change upon a client’s body, but rather helping the body remember its original childhood state of being light in gravity, unhindered by injury and use.
 It’s a form of bodywork that sticks with you, that stays: because your body likes the feeling of the new freedom, the new patterns will imprint.

-Another factor is warming up the tissue.
+A last factor, thinking of the taffy example above, is warming up the tissue.
 Collagen has a property called thixotropy, which means that it resists fast movement or changes while it’s cold, but gets pliable when it’s warm or moved slowly.
 It’s like Jello, which is also made from collagen.
 Warming up the soft tissues (superficial fascia and skin, muscle, fascia around muscle, and tendon) through Swedish massage, hot packs, or slow lengthening allows the collagen to release.
 One of the best ways to warm up the fascia to painlessly stretch it is hot stone massage.
 The heat and density of the stones swiftly softens muscles and other tissue.
 While the thixotropic effect goes away as soon as the heat/pressure are released, the sense of looseness remains.

 - Detailed information about the Rolfing theory and process: rolfingstudiotoronto/the-basic-ten-series